 I was born in Plymouth in December 1978 and spent my whole childhood in Devon.
 My Father worked for 37 years as a Labourer/Painter in Devonport Dockyard until redundancy in 2010.
 My Mother worked for many years as a Teaching Assistant at the Primary School I attended as a child, continuing the job she loved until only 2 months before she lost her battle with Bowel Cancer in January 2014.

-I live on Abbey Road in the heart of Torquay Town Centre and have recently become a member of the Torquay Town Centre Community Partnership Steering Group.
+I live on St Marychurch Road, near the heart of Torquay Town Centre and am a member of the Torquay Town Centre Community Partnership Steering Group.

 Those with long memories may remember Cockings Dairy in Teignmouth that my Aunt and Uncle ran in the 1940’s to 1960’s.
 My Grandfather spent time pre-war working as a Butcher across South Devon and, as mentioned during my selection, some of those who bought their Christmas 1938 Beef and Lamb in Torquay would have been buying something he literally had a hand in producing.